anthonykulis/cps206/advanced_java_concepts/generic_classes.md

 ### Upper Bound
 The opposite of a lower bound is an upper bound.
-Imagine with our `Rectangle` example we created a class that can now sort any rectangle, even a square, but it can only sort a these four sided things.
+Imagine with our `Rectangle` example we created a class that can now sort any rectangle, even a square, but it can only sort these four sided things.
 We could set an upper bound.

 ```java
 class OurImprovedRectangleSorter<E extends Rectangle>{}
 ```

-Now with the `<E extends Rectangle>`, we are saying we accept any `E` *as long as it **is-a** Rectangle`*, and hence, we can now "sort" squares.
+Now with the `<E extends Rectangle>`, we are saying we accept any `E` *as long as it *is-a* Rectangle`*, and hence, we can now "sort" squares.

 ## Conclusion